 This increased level of stress was attributed to the fact that the non-preferred caregivers weren't on the same social and emotional wavelength as their aging mothers.

 Age Related Decline Amplifies a Need for Connection

-Increasing age and declining health makes many people seek out deeper emotional connections with people who share their views and perspectives.
+With increasing age and decling health common issues of aging make many people seek out deeper emotional connections with people who share their views and perspectives.